Western Michigan University

 - B.F.A., Sculpture and Video, NSCAD University, Halifax, Nova Scotia, Canada

-Karen Bondarchuk is an associate professor of art and foundation art area coordinator at Western Michigan University's Gwen Frostic School of Art.
+Karen Bondarchuk is a professor of art and foundation art area coordinator at Western Michigan University's Gwen Frostic School of Art.
 She teaches drawing and sculpture courses.
 A native of Canada, Bondarchuk received her M.F.A. in sculpture from Ohio State University and her B.F.A. in sculpture and video from NSCAD University in Halifax, Nova Scotia, Canada (formerly the Nova Scotia College of Art and Design).